Thinking about buying your next car from Northern Ireland?

 Import and save – we explain how

-Even withstanding import duty Republic of Ireland car buyers could save thousands and without sacrificing specification or manufacturer’s warranty.
+Even including the cost of VRT, Republic of Ireland car buyers could save thousands and without sacrificing specification or manufacturer’s warranty.

 At John Mulholland Motors we have exported vehicles to hundreds of happy customers in the Republic of Ireland and we can help guide you through the entire process.